AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 AWS
 ====
-In AWS, Transit Firenet Load Balance the traffic across different firewall using five-tuple hash.
+In AWS, Transit FireNet Load Balance the traffic across different firewall using five-tuple hash.

 The tuple is composed of the: